 4.)
 Skills training for commercial and home-use purposes: soap making, deodorant, insect repellent to prevent malaria, etc.

 5.)
-Reconstruction of school (one of the schools that we support is in desperate need of a new classroom–we need our volunteers to help construct it).
+Reconstruction of school (one of the schools that we support is in desperate need of a new classroom–we need our volunteers to help fund and construct it).

 6.)
 Cow breeding: working with locals, we will implement a cow breeding/pay-it-forward project to promote income generation